 Did this better answer your desire to know why do cats chase laser pointers?

 I hope so.
 And, if want to excite your cat in a fun way, there are a lot better ways to do it than to leave them hanging with a fake hunt that has no end.
-There are fun products like kitty fishing toys which can allow your cat to chase and catch a fake mouse which will be much more rewarding to them in the long run.
+There are fun products like kitty fishing toys that can allow your cat to chase and catch a fake mouse which will be much more rewarding to them in the long run.
 Or, if they really seem to enjoy the laser pointer play, toss a few treats out to them as a reward for being such a mighty little hunter.